 The evolution of technology has created new demands on vendors and channel partners to deliver end-to-end solution bundles for consumers.
-Offering individual products and expecting end users to do the rest is no longer acceptable.
-Yet developing solution bundles creates challenges in ensuring correct pricing, dealing with market variations and ensuring technical compliance.
+Indeed, offering individual products and expecting end users to do the rest is no longer acceptable.
+However, developing solution bundles creates many challenges.
+Ensuring correct pricing, dealing with market variations and ensuring technical compliance to name a few.

-Let’s look at how the three cogs in the channel engine – vendors, distributors, and Value Added Resellers (VARs) – deal with bundles.
+Let’s look at how the three cogs in the channel engine deal with bundles.

-Vendors: Many times, vendors will determine that a part of their market is looking for a combination of products that logically should be sold together.
+Many times, vendors will determine that a part of their market is looking for a combination of products that logically should be sold together.
 For example, a business unit may decide that sales can be boosted by adding on a logical product or service to the base product.
-Unfortunately, what looks good on a whiteboard is not always readily converted to a consumable bundle—i.e, it may not work in distribution or for Value Added Resellers (VARs).
+Unfortunately, what looks good on a whiteboard is not always readily converted to a consumable bundle.
+That is to say it may not work in distribution or for Value Added Resellers (VARs).

 How to resolve the issues surrounding Solution Bundles?

 In a development that’s changing the way vendors go-to-market through their channel, Channel Mechanics has deployed SaaS that enables the first-ever channel-friendly means of structuring and delivering product bundles.
-How does this work for vendors, distributors and VARs?
+But how does this work for vendors, distributors and VARs?

-Distributors: Distributors receive vouchers from VARs that contain all the SKU’s to be fulfilled as part of a bundle order.
-Those individual SKUs are shipped to the VAR for combining with other parts of the order (some of which may have gone to other distributors).
+Distributors receive vouchers from VARs that contain all the SKU’s to be fulfilled as part of a bundle order.
+Those individual SKUs are shipped to the VAR for combining with other parts of the order.
+Some of which may have gone to other distributors.
 Pricing of the SKUs to the distributors is reflective of the bundled pricing.